North Sea Boats

-North Sea Boats is an international boat building company specialized in building craft for military, law enforcement, SAR, commercial, and high performance applications.
-The company has presence in Sweden, Singapore and Indonesia, with its headquarters located at Banyuwangi, East Java, Indonesia.
+North Sea Boats is an international boat-building company specialized in building craft for military, law enforcement, SAR, commercial, and high-performance applications.
+The company has a presence in Sweden, Singapore, and Indonesia, with its headquarters located at Banyuwangi, East Java, Indonesia.
 North Sea Boats was founded in 2003 by John and Lizza Lundin as a trading name for PT Lundin Industry Invest.

 History

-John Lundin grew up with boats, as his father Allan Lundin founded the Swedeship company which operated shipyards including Gotland shipyard and Djupvik Shipyard in Sweden.
-After the Swedish shipyard crisis the Swedeship company was the largest privately owned boat building company in Sweden.
-It was through Swedeship that John first came to Indonesia in the mid-1990s to investigate the company's expansion opportunities.
+John Lundin grew up with boats, as his father Allan Lundin founded the Swedeship company, which operated shipyards including Gotland Shipyard and Djupvik Shipyard in Sweden.
+After the Swedish shipyard crisis, the Swedeship company was the largest privately owned boat-building company in Sweden.
+It was through Sweden that John first came to Indonesia in the mid-1990s to investigate the company's expansion opportunities.
 Allan Lundin died from cancer in 1996, and Swedeship was sold.
-However John and his Indonesian wife Lizza moved there permanently.
-After some years of small-scale furniture manufacturing to gain experience of the business culture there, they founded the boat building company North Sea Boats in 2003.
+However, John and his Indonesian wife, Lizza, moved there permanently.
+After some years of small-scale furniture manufacturing to gain experience in the business culture there, they founded the boat-building company North Sea Boats in 2003.

 Products

-The boats are constructed using composite production techniques such as dual surface vacuum core resin infusion.
-All materials used are LLoyds / DNV Class Approved, and include carbon composite fibre and E Glass multi-axial non-woven stitched reinforcing and Vinyl Ester resins.
+The boats are constructed using composite production techniques such as dual-surface vacuum core resin infusion.
+All materials used are Lloyds/DNV Class Approved and include carbon composite fiber, E Glass multi-axial non-woven stitched reinforcing, and vinyl ester resins.

 The various models incorporate "open architecture" deck plans that can be configured to perform multi-role tasks in a broad range of operational environments.
-They can be powered by inboard diesel engines, outboard motors or by transom drives and waterjets.
+They can be powered by inboard diesel engines, outboard motors, transom drives, or waterjets.

 X3K

-A 63 meter long carbon composite stealth trimaran missile ship.
+A 63-meter-long carbon composite stealth trimaran missile ship, designed and engineered by LOMOcean Marine.
 The Indonesian Navy ordered the first of four for delivery starting in 2012.
-The first of these was named KRI Klewang (hull number 625) and was launched on 29 August 2012; however, only four weeks later the ship caught fire on 28 September while undergoing fit-out in Bany uwangi, and was completely destroyed.
+The first of these was named KRI Klewang (hull number 625) and was launched on 29 August 2012; however, only four weeks later the ship caught fire on 28 September while undergoing fit-out in Banyuwangi, and was destroyed.

-A replacement 63 m Trimaran is now under construction in Bany uwangi and is expected to be launched in early 2016.
-In the interim period, advances in infusable vinyl ester resin chemistry have seen the incorporation of nano particles into the resin.
-These particles aid the transfer of the resin through the carbon/glass fiber matrix and allow the use of fire retardant grade viny lester for infusion.
+A replacement 63 m Trimaran is now under construction in Banyuwangi and is expected to be launched in early 2016.
+In the interim period, advances in infusible vinyl ester resin chemistry have seen the incorporation of nanoparticles into the resin.
+These particles aid the transfer of the resin through the carbon/glass fiber matrix and allow the use of fire retardant grade viny Lester for infusion.
 This makes the carbon fiber composite structure of the new vessel self-extinguishing.